lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_DailyExpression.md

 thruster 推进器

 ## idiom saying 谚语/成语
-a drop in the ocean
+under the hood
+	It turns out Cloudflare D1 has a hard size limit for both local simulations and remote executions for a single SQL transaction block.
+Wrangler reported the upload as "successful" on the surface previously, but under the hood, Cloudflare quietly rolled back the transaction because it was too large (0 rows written). a drop in the ocean
 	The government's pledge to increase health funding by E1oom is just a drop in the ocean compared to the billions that need to be spent. actions speak louder than words